 So here’s a short one for you: Do you like your temperatures expressed as °F, or °C?1

-Well, there’s one fundamental issue with me writing like this.
+Well, there’s one fundamental issue with me writing like the way I have been.
 I can put, say, “I decreased temperatures by 20°F by cleaning the fans,” but if you’re a °C person, then you need to take a quick detour to convert that to units that you’re more familiar with.
 A common way to do this would be to notate that as “20°F (11.11 °C)", which works, but I’m effectively stating myself twice, and hoping that I actually got my numbers right.
 Plus that opens up the possibility for writing °F (°C) one time, and °C (°F) another.
 So for basically no benefit except me getting to be proud of myself, let’s improve on that.Continue reading

 You all know how footnotes work here, right?
 A little superscript number at the end of a sentence, and a list of numbers at the very bottom of the article, usually little remarks or extra details that are useful but not worth interrupting the flow of the article as a whole (or references).
 There’s just one problem: the notes aren’t anywhere near their associated text, meaning if you do want to read them, you might need to do some bouncing back-and-forth to understand everything.
 Well, no more!Continue reading